-Salesforce is an Interactive System, Not a Data Warehouse
+Salesforce is a CRM, Not a Data Warehouse

+Salesforce claims they are the world's #1 customer relationship management (CRM) platform.
+What does this mean?
 Let’s start by looking at what Salesforce is trying to accomplish: they want to give users an always available, high performance system that allows them to leverage data in an interactive application.
 In a cloud environment, where many organizations are sharing resources, ensuring good performance while analysts are spinning up resource-intensive queries during work hours is a major technical challenge.
-Salesforce’s solution is to limit resource access via governor limits which restrict almost any type of programmatic and query activity in Salesforce.
+Salesforce’s CRM solution is to limit resource access via governor limits which restrict almost any type of programmatic and query activity in Salesforce.
 These limits can easily be reached by the kinds of queries used in data warehouse applications.

-Of course, you can choose to upgrade your Salesforce instance to increase those limits, or buy Salesforce’s own analytical tools, if you’re just looking to query only your Salesforce instance.
-Most organizations are also interested in integrating data from other systems with Salesforce data, and a data warehouse is the place to do that.
-Even if you only want to query Salesforce data, data warehouses, on premises, and cloud-based tools, are optimized and priced for queries rather than interactive workloads, so you’re likely to want to push your data to a data warehouse to avoid blowing out your governor limits.
+Of course, you can choose to upgrade your Salesforce instance to increase those limits, or buy Salesforce’s own analytical tools, if you’re just looking to query only your Salesforce data.
+Most organizations are also interested in integrating data from other systems with Salesforce, and a data warehouse is the place to do that.
+Data warehouses, on premises, and cloud-based etl tools, are optimized and priced for queries rather than interactive workloads, so you’re likely to want to push your data to a data warehouse to avoid blowing out your governor limits.